-Some of us believe that there are 3 kinds of Gods.
+Some of us believe that there are 3 kinds of deities.

 The “Old Ones” or ancestors, are first in honor and in consultation.
 They are those who are now discorporate.
 They at one time inhabited physical bodies, but their bodies died, and only their soul – spirit – Atman, remains, or they have been reincarnated.

-The archetypes are largely made up, as all Gods are and always have been, but there are valuable lessons to be learned from their myths, and they are largely our role models.
-These consist of the pantheons of Hinduism, Christianity, Judaism, Islam, the Greek, Roman, Celtic, Native American etc. In other words, all of the Gods and Goddesses from all cultures in the Universe.
+The archetypes are largely made up, as all deities are and always have been, but there are valuable lessons to be learned from their myths, and they are largely our role models.
+These consist of the pantheons of Hinduism, Christianity, Judaism, Islam, the Greek, Roman, Celtic, Native American etc. In other words, all of the deities from all cultures in the Universe.

 Then there is the final class: US.
 You, me, and everyone else.
-“Thou art God,” we say, but really we are just learning how.
+“Thou art G-d,” we say, but really we are just learning how.
 When we “die,” we join the “old ones,” and the cycle continues.
-But Nature is God as well, deserving of our worship and reverence.
+But Nature is G-d as well, deserving of our worship and reverence.

 Of course, all of the above is simply my not so humble opinion.
 Your mileage may vary.